Putin to the West: 'It is not us who threaten anyone'

 MOSCOW (AP) — Russian President Vladimir Putin urged the West on Thursday to “immediately” meet Russia’s demand for security guarantees precluding NATO’s expansion to Ukraine, saying the U.S. is “on the threshold of our home.”

-Speaking during a marathon annual news conference, the Russian leader welcomed talks with the U.S. that are set to start in Geneva next month as a “positive” move, but sternly warned that Moscow expects the discussion to produce quick results.
+Speaking during a marathon annual news conference, the Russian leader welcomed talks with the U.S., which he said are set to start in Geneva next month, as a “positive” move, but warned that Moscow expects the discussion to produce quick results.

 “We have clearly and precisely let them know that any further NATO expansion eastward is unacceptable,” Putin said.

-Last week, Moscow submitted draft security documents demanding that NATO deny membership to Ukraine and other former Soviet countries and roll back the alliance’s military deployments in Central and Eastern Europe.
-A key principle of the NATO alliance is that membership is open to any qualifying country.

 “Is it us who are putting missiles near the U.S. borders?”
 Putin said angrily.
-“No, it’s the U.S. who came to our home with its missiles, they are already on the threshold of our home.
+“No, it’s the U.S. who came to our home with its missiles, it’s already on the threshold of our home.
 Is it some excessive demand not to place any strike weapons systems near our home?”

 Moscow presented its demand amid soaring tensions over a Russian troop buildup near Ukraine that has stoked fears of a possible invasion.
 U.S. President Joe Biden warned Putin in a video call earlier this month that Russia will face “severe consequences” if it attacks Ukraine.